WA9ONY/LoRa/README.md

 Goals
 + Learn how to use LoRa technology.
-+ Crate a point to point LoRa communication project.
++ Create a point to point LoRa communication project.
-+ Implement a LoRa altidue logging system that is on a kite.
++ Implement a LoRa height above ground logging system that is mounted on a kite.

 Phases
 1. Collect and study the LoRa information